imvicencio/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![In the Access keys blade, the username and password are circled.](media/acr5.png "Container registry - Access keys blade")

-5. Open a Command Prompt window
+5. Open a Command Prompt window.

 6. Type the following command `docker login [YOUR CONTAINER REGISTRY].azurecr.io`.
 Replace [YOUR CONTAINER REGISTRY] with the name that you selected in Exercise 1, Task 7.
 Press Enter to execute the command.